angulardart/site-angulardart/src/_codelabs/ng2/6-readjsonfile.md

 * Mark the function body with `async`, so this function can use the `await` keyword.

-* Asynchronous functions must return a Future, so you can either specify a Future return type or leave it blank.
+* Asynchronous functions must return a Future.

+* Specifying `@override` and `Future` is optional, but it makes the intent of the code clearer.

 * Call the `readyThePirates()` function, which immediately returns a Future.